-Sedona is a decidedly white-collar city, with fully 88.40% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sedona is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Sedona who work in office and administrative support (13.16%), management occupations (12.61%), and sales jobs (9.39%).
+Sedona is a decidedly white-collar city, with fully 86.60% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sedona is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sedona who work in office and administrative support (13.85%), management occupations (12.70%), and sales jobs (9.84%).

 Of important note, Sedona is also a city of artists.
 Sedona has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sedona’s character.

-A relatively large number of people in Sedona telecommute to their jobs.
-Overall, about 19.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.08% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Sedona is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.